tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Mantle of Mists

 _Recharge 16+:_ This hooded mantle is woven from fog.
-Until the end of the battle, attacks against you have a 20% miss chance (champion: 25%; epic: 30%).
+Until the end of the battle, attacks against you have a 20% miss chance, 25% at champion tier, and 30% at epic tier.

 **Quirk:** Overly sneaky.